 From Hesiod to Plato, when the leap in being has gained the alatheia, the truth of existence, the old myth becomes the pseudos, the falsehood or lie, the untruth of existence which the forbears lived.1

-Everyone has a religion, the shared faith that binds us into our community.
+Everyone has a religion, the shared faith that binds us back into our community.
 You can even encounter religion among those that have grown beyond such superstition.
 Just join the liberal folks on the cemetery tour at Mt.
 Pleasant Cemetery on Queen Anne Hill in Seattle, Washington.
-Let us start the tour at the grave of Carlos Bulosan, the Filipino-American writer and activist who penned the “Freedom from Want” essay in the Saturday Evening Post in 1943.
+Let us start the tour at the grave of Carlos Bulosan, the Filipino-American writer and activist.
+Here’s an excerpt from his “Freedom from Want” essay in the Saturday Evening Post in 1943.

 But we are not really free unless we use what we produce.
 So long as the fruit of our labor is denied us, so long will want manifest itself in a world of slaves.

 Get it?
 It’s the Marxian theory of surplus value.
 Over here lies an African American woman who organized the first African-American college sorority at Howard University.
 Over there is a woman who was the first teacher in Seattle (at a private school, unfortunately).
 In 1848 she attended the Seneca Falls Convention on women’s rights.

 Over here are the victims of the 1916 Everett Massacre.
 IWW supporters took a boat from Seattle up Puget Sound to hold a rally in support of striking shingle workers.
 On landing in Everett they ran into a hail of fire from the sheriff and a posse of vigilantes: just because the Wobblies wanted the bosses to share the profits.
 And here are graves of typographical union workers that died from tuberculosis.